rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 Yet the Most High does not dwell in houses made by hands, as the prophet says, ^0748

-Heaven is my throne, and the earth is my footstool.
+'Heaven is my throne, and the earth is my footstool.
 What kind of house will you build for me, says the Lord, or what is the place of my rest? ^0749

-Did not my hand make all these things? ^0750
+Did not my hand make all these things?' ^0750

 You stiff-necked people, uncircumcised in heart and ears, you always resist the Holy Spirit.
 As your fathers did, so do you. ^0751

-Which of the prophets did your fathers not persecute?
+Which of the prophets did not your fathers persecute?
 And they killed those who announced beforehand the coming of the Righteous One, whom you have now betrayed and murdered, ^0752

 you who received the law as delivered by angels and did not keep it. ^0753